starfrich/aztec/README.md

 > $20/month is per IP, meaning $20 for 1 IP for 1 month.

+> We can only cover 5 ip for now.

+---

 ## 🛠️ Installation & Configuration

 > **Before You Start:**